 Responding to a report of inappropriate workplace behavior.

 Inappropriate workplace behavior must be addressed and corrected before it becomes pervasive, causes further workplace disruption or lowers morale.
 Unless the agency decides otherwise, the supervisor of the individual allegedly engaging in inappropriate workplace behavior must address the report as soon as possible.1

+Agencies are responsible for determining when an investigation is appropriate when a report of inappropriate workplace behavior is made.
+Agencies must conduct investigations in accordance with state policy, procedure, and law.

 Consequences.